Grants in Private Higher Education, Public Educational Media and Interfaith Leadership & Religious Literacy

-Step Three - Submit a letter of inquiry (LOI).
+Step Three - Submit a letter of inquiry (LOI) through our online portal.
 To log-in, use your ID and password and select "Submit New LOI" from the left navigation pane.
 Your brief letter of inquiry should include a description of the project, intended goals and outcomes, budget, possible/desired impacts, timeframes, and why you believe your project aligns with the Foundations' philanthropic priorities.

 - After submission of a letter of inquiry, the Foundations' program officers will contact you and either: (1) invite the submission of a full proposal, (2) invite you to revise or refresh your letter of inquiry, or (3) signal that your proposed project is not likely to be competitive at this time.